Risk-averse Fair Multi-class Classification: Coherent Measures of Risk for Random Vectors

 When we deal with scalar-valued random variables, then a lower semi-continuous functional $\varrho: \Lc_p(\Omega, \Fc, P; \Rb) \to \Rb\cup\{+\infty\}$ is called a \textit{coherent risk measure} if it is convex, positively homogeneous, monotonic with respect to the a.s. comparison of random variables, and satisfies the following translation property:

-If $\varrho[\cdot]$ is monotonic, convex, and satisfies the translation property, it is called a \emph{convex} risk measure.
 While the theory and methods for risk measures of scalar-valued random variables are well-developed, less work is associated with high dimensional risks, that is, measures of risk for random vectors.
-The need for special attention to random vectors arises in part from the challenge that univariate measures of risk are not additive, unlike the expected value functional.
+The need for special attention to random vectors arises in part from the challenge that univariate coherent (or convex) measures of risk are not additive except for the expected value functional.